feathersjs/docs/api/authentication/oauth2.md

     service: 'users', // the service to look up the entity
     passReqToCallback: true, // whether the request object should be passed to `verify`
     session: false, // whether to use sessions,
-    handler: function, // Express middleware for handling the oauth callback.
+    handler: middleware, // Express middleware for handling the oauth callback.
 Defaults to the built in middleware.
-    errorHandler: function, // Express middleware for handling errors.
+    errorHandler: middleware, // Express middleware for handling errors.
 Defaults to the built in middleware.
-    formatter: function, // The response formatter.
-Defaults the the built in feathers-rest formatter, which returns JSON.
+    formatter: middleware, // The response formatter middleware.
+Defaults to the the built in feathers-rest formatter, handling only JSON.
     Verifier: Verifier // A Verifier class.
 Defaults to the built-in one but can be a custom one.
 See below for details.
 }
 ```